Video Game / Daikaijuu Monogatari

 by a translator) for the Super Famicom

-, was released in 1994 before Christmas and it over 300,000 copies throughout Japan.
-As of that release, the series is published by Hudson Soft
+, was released in 1994 few days before Christmas.
+From that release, the series was published by Hudson Soft

 The Daikaijuu Monogatari